yusiqo/byte64/README.md

    - Click "Analyze Error with AI" to get a solution

 3. **Manual Error Analysis**
-   - Use the command "Byte: Analyze Error Message" to manually analyze errors
+   - Use the command "Byte64: Analyze Error Message" to manually analyze errors
    - Paste the error message when prompted
    - The AI will analyze the error and suggest solutions